 Sisters, we women epitomize the workers struggle.
-In Alameda County more than three decades ago, we women began to look around and saw how things were not right in our work environment.
+In Alamedia County more than three decades ago, we women began to look around and see how things were not right in our work environment.

-For instance, fully paid health care wasn't provided; sick leave was a gift from the boss.
-You may or may not get a cost of living raise and if you didn't there was no recourse to address it.
+For instance, health care wasn't provided; sick leave was a gift from the boss.
+In stead of a raise, you'd get a pat on the head - or worst.